AaronF/gasoline.css-WP-Boilerplate/README.md

 3. Open Terminal and change directory to the themes assets folder (default: `wp-content/themes/gasoline/assets`)
 4. Run `npm i`
 5. Now you can rename the theme to whatever you want and also update the themes `functions.php` with this new naming structure
+6. Click `Watch Sass` in VS Code to compile the CSS - this is done via the [Live Sass Compiler plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass)